GazeBlend: Exploring Paired Gaze-Based Input Techniques for Navigation and Selection Tasks on Mobile Devices: Evaluation

 \subsection{Apparatus and Task}

 We used an iPhone X running iOS 16.6 to run the prototype described in Section \ref{prototype}.
 The device features a front-facing camera with a 7-megapixel sensor.
-Eyedid SDK~\citep{seeso} was used to enable eye tracking on the mobile device. \revision{With 30 frames per second, the SDK provides real-time gaze estimation data in the form of (x,y) screen coordinates and reports an accuracy of 1.6°}.
+Eyedid SDK~\citep{seeso} was used to enable eye tracking on the mobile device. \revision{With a gaze tracking rate of 30 Hz (30 frames per second), the SDK provides real-time gaze estimation data in the form of (x,y) screen coordinates and reports an accuracy of 1.6°.
+The (x,y) values are provided even when the estimated gaze position falls outside the screen boundaries.}

 The Music player prototype consisted of 30 soundtracks downloaded from \href{http://www.pixabay.com}{Pixabay.com} and ordered randomly in each task.
 We chose random soundtracks without showing the artists' names, rather than songs, to minimise the participants' familiarity with the songs.
 To avoid the possibility that participants might forget the soundtracks' titles during the tasks, we referred to them only by single-word titles.